jensbambauer/seriale/site/content/program-2023.md

               - partial: text-plain
                 headline: "seriale pro"
                 data:
                   text: "Seriale Pro is the festival’s platform where the various players from the industry can meet and network.
-This year it is taking place for the 7th time as part of Seriale and offers a Conference Program, many Networking Events and the Pitch Contest. <br/><br/>Location: Stadttheater Giessen, Südanlage 1, 35390 Giessen"
+This year it is taking place for the 7th time as part of Seriale and offers a Conference Program and many Networking Events.<br/><br/>Location: Stadttheater Giessen, Südanlage 1, 35390 Giessen"
               - partial: program
                 smallmargin: true
                 data: